What is an occupational rating?

 per unit per week

-How do I apply to be occupationally rated?
+How do I apply an occupational rating?

 You'll be shown your occupational rating and how it will impact your insurance costs before you confirm whether or not you'd like to apply any changes.